Paris Olympics / Free admission

 © Gustavo Ferreira - Unsplash

-France Télévisions has the exclusive broadcasting rights for the Paris 2024 Olympic and Paralympic Games.
+France Télévisions** has been awarded the exclusive broadcasting rights for the Paris Olympic and Paralympic Games.

-Good news for everyone who wishes to watch the various events for free, without the need to subscribe to a pay channel or platform.
+This is good news for anyone who wants to follow the various events for free, without having to subscribe to a pay-TV channel or platform.

-Before the Paris 2024 Games: The Olympic Flame Relay
+Before the 2024 Paralympic Games: the Torch Relay

 © Felipe Ribon

-Another free event to attend as part of the Paris Games is **the Olympic Torch Relay ** which starts in Marseille on 8 May 2024.
+Another free event you can attend as part of the Paris Games: the Paralympic Torch Relay.

 © Julien Scussel - Paris 2024

-To coincide with the Paris 2024 Games, the City of Paris has renovated a large number of buildings and sports grounds to encourage Parisians, and visitors to the Paris 2024 Games, to enjoy their favourite sporting activities in a pleasant setting.
+As part of the Paris 2024 Games, the City of Paris has renovated numerous buildings and grounds dedicated to sport to encourage Parisians, and visitors to the Paris 2024 Games, to enjoy their favourite sporting activities in a pleasant setting.

-These include the capital's open-air 3x3 basketball courts, some of which have been renovated and repainted in collaboration with artists, as for example the Luquet court (4 rue du Transvaal in the 20th) renovated by the NBA, the Pailleron court (6 cité Hiver in the 19th) or the Philippe Auguste court (68 avenue Philippe-Auguste in the 11th).
+This is the case, for example, of the capital's outdoor 3x3 basketball courts, which have been renovated and repainted, some in collaboration with artists, such as the Luquet court (4 rue du Transvaal in the 20th arrondissement) renovated by the NBA, the Pailleron court (6 cité Hiver in the 19th arrondissement) and the Philippe Auguste court (68 avenue Philippe-Auguste in the 11th arrondissement).

 more ideas